What do you love most about your work here at Ag Innovations?

 I’m really interested in fire resiliency, both in seeing what direction Ag Innovations decides to take it but also on a personal level.

 I like to learn more about the benefits and how prescribed burns work, and how to utilize livestock like goats to keep lands maintained, especially now that I live in a place where I feel this responsibility to be a steward of the land that I live on.
-(Lupe lives in Pollock Pines, California in the Sierra Nevada, located east of Sacramento.)

 And for the final question, can you share any hobbies, books, TV shows, or other activities that are interesting you right now?